Tufted Angioma

 7. Immune System Dysfunction: Disorders that weaken or dysregulate the immune system may contribute to tufted angioma development.
 A compromised immune system may fail to recognize and eliminate abnormal blood vessels effectively.

-8. Viral Infections: Certain viral infections, such as human herpesvirus 8 (HHV-8), have been implicated in the development of tufted angioma.
+8. Infections: Certain viral infections, such as human herpesvirus 8 (HHV-8), have been implicated in the development of tufted angioma.
 These infections may trigger abnormal vascular growth.

 9. Abnormal Growth Factors: Imbalances in specific growth factors, such as vascular endothelial growth factor (VEGF), can promote the growth of blood vessels characteristic of tufted angioma.